About the Project

 We believe that one of the best ways we can help individuals and communities to respond well is through creative projects that create a space for conversation between those with lived experience and others in their communities.
 We think the imagination is one of the most powerful resources for fostering a more empathetic understanding of survivors’ needs and of what helpful responses might look and sound like.
 We also see such responses as intrinsic to the Christian message and to God’s healing grace working in us all, and we think that it is important that this be a part of the conversation, too.

 For these reasons we have engaged in creative projects designed and delivered by those with lived experience, those who minister to them, and others in our communities who support our efforts.
 The result is a suite of accessible resources and materials developed by survivors of church-based abuse, complemented by original artwork and music created by survivors.
+Allies of survivors have also contributed, with this amazing strawberry biscuit recipe.

 An infographic poster with seven supporting postcards expands on the strategy’s title, ‘If I Told You, What Would You Do?’
 Seven short films communicate the key messages simply and directly.
 Follow the links below to read the full text, watch the films or download the resources.